Recommended by:

 3. Connect to a VPN server

-Connect to a VPN on the app or do so manually.
+Connect to a server on the app or do so manually.

-If you’re having issues with the setup process, refer to our guide on getting started with Surfshark.
-It includes detailed setup guides for all platforms, as well as other useful information.
+If you need help with the setup process, check out our guide on getting started with Surfshark.
+It includes detailed setup guides for all platforms and other useful information.

 Or set the VPN up on your router!